SanPen/GridCal/doc/tutorials/distribution_grid.rst

 .. figure:: ../figures/tutorials/dg/importprofiles.png
     :scale: 50 %

+Note: Make sure that the desired object is set to 'Load' and power types are both set to 'P'.

 2. Click on 'Import file' box on the left.
 This will bring up a file explorer tab.

 3. In the installation location head to '../GridCal/Grids_and_Profiles/profiles/..' then select the Excel file called: 'Total_profiles_1W_1H.xlsx'.